Hassaanmk/Hassaanmk/README.md

 -  Ex- Machine Learning researcher at Additech-Sim, project lead.

--  🏆 Published research paper on **Reinforcement Learning for Shaft Hub Connection** in SCAP 2024.
+- Published research paper on **Reinforcement Learning for Shaft Hub Connection** in SCAP 2024, available at: https://link.springer.com/chapter/10.1007/978-3-031-88831-1_26

 - Electrical engineering graduate from National University Of Sciences and Technology, Batch 2021-2025.
 Worked on **Autonomous SLAM-Based interactive Bot** as FYP.